Find Business Schools

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

-There were about 3,555,500 jobs for Cashier in 2016 (in the United States).
+In 2016, there was an estimated number of 3,555,500 jobs in the United States for Cashier.
 There is little to no growth in job opportunities for Cashier.
 There will be an estimated 653,700 positions for Cashier per year.

 undefined